 Prescription drug addiction is becoming an epidemic in the United States, and the state of Florida is at the center.
-From prescription pain medication including ones to aid with sleep (insomnia), central nervous system (CNS) depressants, and those with anxiety disorders, many different prescription medications are abused.
+Many different prescription medications are abused, from prescription pain medication, including ones to aid with sleep (insomnia), central nervous system (CNS) depressants, and those with anxiety disorders.
 The ones mentioned above happen to be the most common.

 Prescription medication abuse occurs when any medication is used in a manner or amount not prescribed by a doctor.
 It can also occur when patients skirt around laws to receive prescriptions from multiple doctors.
 This can result in serious side effects, addiction, or even death by overdose.

-When someone becomes addicted to a prescription substance, they are using a drug meant to aid their wellbeing in a manner that can threaten their life.
-The epidemic of prescription medication addiction affects all ages and spans many different types of medications, such as benzodiazepines which treat anxiety.
-Some of the most commonly abused medications are opioid painkillers, stimulants, and mental health medications.
+When someone becomes addicted to a prescription substance, they are using a drug meant to aid their well-being in a manner that can threaten their life.
+The epidemic of prescription medication addiction affects all ages and spans many different types of medications, such as benzodiazepines, which treat anxiety.
+Some of the most commonly abused medications are opioid painkillers (methadone, buprenorphine, etc.), stimulants, and mental health medications.

-If you or someone you love have developed an addiction to prescription medication, it is extremely important to seek professional help.
-Detox, trauma counseling, or inpatient/outpatient care options may literally mean the difference between life and death.
+If you or someone you love have developed a prescription drug misuse, such as prescription opioids, it is extremely important to seek professional help.
+Detox, trauma counseling, or inpatient/outpatient substance abuse treatment care options may literally mean the difference between life and death.

 What Is Prescription Drug Addiction?